AdwaitB/greco-notes/reading/greco/Project GRECO.md

 2. Pipeline : A chain of tasks where the output of the task are inputs for the next task in chain.
 3. Bag : A group of similar tasks with no data dependencies between each other.
 4. Graph : The most general way to define dependencies between tasks.
 All the above tasks are a specific version of this.

-## Some solution ideas

-- [ ] `Estimating data transfer costs, using edge caches` : Considering two main factors, the bandwidth and the latency.
-The bandwidth can be mapped with network flow and the latency with dijkstra.
-But we have to extend this to consider multi source, multi destination and merging both of these factors.
-This algorithm should scale well and needs to be fast.
-The final value should be scaled from this optimal value by a constant factor that can be learnt by ML or even regression (which is possible in realtime).
-- [ ] `Speculation` : Given that cache data is used for local transport, we can find clusters for finding points such that the data is always present in some nearby cache. k-means clustering?
-- [ ] `Synchronization` : The knowledge base needs to be up-to-date for being effective.
-Since the data operations are executed through the storage controller, the map can be updated before the action is executed.
-A periodic heartbeat message will make sure that local changes and monitors keep the knowledge updated.
-- [ ] `Architecture` : Having multi-tier QBoxes.
-Currently QBoxes are the only link between the edge and the cloud.
-So in places where there are multiple QBoxes for a large site.
-We can have a 'parent QBox' that controls these Qboxes.
-This makes sure that local QBoxes are organized by one QBox that represents the location.
-Now even if P2P networking is not an options, data synchronization is still possible as now the QBoxes that are directly connected to the DC are significantly reduced.
-A local copy can still be distributed across the child QBoxes.
-The only time the data will pass through DC is when it has to travel a long geographical location.
-In such a case, data can be directly fetched from CEPH.
-Hence overall, it still significantly reduces the bandwidth withouth having P2P transfers.
-- [ ] `Checkpointing` : Checkpointing for long duration tasks.
-Although, it is not necessary now, in case of highly distributed systems, and very high number of tasks, node availability is not guranteed.
-- [ ] `Speculation` : Identifying clogged points will give a rough idea that nothing is going to be scheduled on these nodes any time soon.
-So if clog points are detected with high accuracy, we can speculate high output data generation from those points and so cache the new data somewhere else.

-## Questions

-- [ ] Why is the task model mapped like this?
-  1. Data and compute are different.
-Mapping exists.
-OK.
-  2. A predefined set of instances?
-Why do we need scheduling then?
-  3. Parent node?
-  4. What about data that is transient.
-  5. What about data that is locked?
-  6. How to estimate wall time?
-- [ ] What is Distributed IaaS?
-  1. Does this mean that the distribution is on the user?
-  2. How is the interface?
-SSH to each shell would not be feasible.
-- [ ] General cloud processing vs Cloud-Service?
-- [ ] Why are IOT related tasks going through the learning process?
-  1. Will not be able to use in real-time as it talks with InfluxDB?
-  2. Location of this influx DB.